annayqho/TheCannon/docs/source/lamost_tutorial.rst

 As described in that paper,
 there are 11,057 objects measured in common between APOGEE and LAMOST.
-In our work, we used around 10,000 of those objects, after making cuts due to poor-quality data (flags, etc).
-For the purpose of this tutorial, to speed things up, I provide only the highest-SNR subset of the LAMOST spectra, those with SNR > 100.
+For the purpose of this tutorial, to speed things up, we're only going to use the highest-SNR subset of the LAMOST spectra, those with SNR > 100.
 This SNR cut leaves 1936 stars.

-To run this example, download the folder ``lamost_spectra`` by clicking :download:`here <lamost_spectra.zip>` and unzip it using the command
+The spectra for those 1936 stars can be found in the folder ``lamost_spectra``, which you can download by clicking `here <lamost_spectra.zip>`.
+You can unzip the files using the command

     $ unzip lamost_spectra.zip

-Navigate into the spectra directory and count the number of files using
+Next, navigate into the spectra directory and count the number of files using

     $ ls | wc -l

-There should be 11057 files, corresponding to 11057 stellar spectra.
+There should be 1936 files, one for each SNR > 100 spectrum.

+Since all of these stars were observed both by APOGEE and by LAMOST, they both have a spectrum measured by APOGEE, a spectrum measured by LAMOST, and a set of parameters from each survey's corresponding pipeline.
+In this tutorial, our goal is to use the *LAMOST* spectra to measure a set of parameters consistent with those measured by the *APOGEE* pipeline, whcih only used *APOGEE* spectra.
+Thus, this amounts to a kind of cross-calibration between the two surveys.
+We will use 1000 of these stars to train the model (these 1000 stars constitute our *reference set*) then test the model on the remaining 936 objects (these 936 stars constitutes our *test set*).
+At the end, we will check our Cannon values for the test set by comparing them to the actual APOGEE values for these 936 objects.

-Next, download the reference labels by clicking :download:`here <lamost_labels.fits>`.
+Next, download the APOGEE labels for these 1936 objects by clicking :download:`here <lamost_labels.fits>`.
 Let's use the ``astropy`` module to examine the contents of this file.

 >>> from astropy.table import Table